N0Arxan/Personal-Agenda-Flask-MVC/readme.md

 # Flask MVC Project

-Welcome to the **Flask MVC Project**!
-This project follows the Model-View-Controller (MVC) architecture and is designed for rapid development with Flask and MongoDB (Atlas).
+Welcome to the **Flask MVC Personal-Agenda**!
+This project follows the Model-View-Controller (MVC) architecture and is designed for rapid development with Flask and MongoDB (Atlas) and has basic user auhtentication.

 ---